 Slough Consortium of Grammar Schools has set a new test date on Monday 12th October 2020.

 The test dates have been moved by around one month.
 The new test dates are October 10th-18th, with most Medway primary schools offering the test on October 13th-14th.
 The Medway results will be sent to parents on November 2nd, with reviews of the grammar school decisions taking place up to November 24th, and parents final school place decisions needed by November 30th.
 The letter to year 5 parents says, “The format of the test papers will be the same as originally planned however the test day will be slightly different.
 For instance, schools and test centres will be following the social distancing guidelines and we will continue to follow government advice.”
-It’s not clear why Medway council is the only authority to move the school application deadline by a month, while everywhere else still has school applications set for October 31st.
-It’s possible this will be the only grammar school area where parents will see 11-plus results before making school choices.
+Medway council appears to be the only authority to move the school application deadline by a month, while everywhere else still has school applications set for October 31st.

 An update says, ‘We are also looking to spread the testing over two sittings to reduce the numbers on site at any one time, given the present Covid-19 pandemic.
 Subject to DfE confirmation, we are therefore provisionally planning to hold the test on Saturday 17th October, with the day divided into two testing sessions with each child attending just one of the sessions.’